Jakarta International Stadium

 Construction of the stadium was delayed due to land disputes and class-action lawsuits by former squatters whose homes were demolished to make way for the stadium.
 Construction of the stadium started in September 2019 and completed in April 2022.
 After numerous delays and preparations, the stadium opened for its grand opening on 24 July 2022.

 The stadium complex is built on 22 hectares of land and the stadium building itself is built on 375.7 sqm.
-This stadium is the largest capacity retractable roof stadium in Asia and the second largest retractable roof stadium by capacity in the world, just behind AT&T Stadium in Arlington, Texas.
+This stadium is the largest capacity retractable roof stadium in Asia and largest retractable roof stadium by capacity in the world.

 History

 Pre-construction and planning

-In late 2000s to early 2010s, plans had emerged that a new home stadium for Persija Jakarta would be built in 26.5 hectares of land near the BMW Park (Taman BMW (Bersih, Manusiawi dan Berwibawa)) in Tanjung Priok, North Jakarta, where squatters had been illegally building homes for the last few years.
+In the late 2000s to early 2010s, plans had emerged that a new home stadium for Persija Jakarta would be built in 26.5 hectares of land near the BMW Park (Taman BMW (Bersih, Manusiawi dan Berwibawa)) in Tanjung Priok, North Jakarta, where squatters had been illegally building homes for the last few years.
 The stadium was to be named 'BMW Stadium' after the aforementioned neighbouring park and was scheduled to be built by 2013 and completed by 2015.
 The stadium had a planned capacity of 50,000 and was originally planned to feature a running track.
 This stadium was to be a replacement of Lebak Bulus Stadium which was demolished for the Jakarta MRT train depot.

 By 2014, the stadium's construction hadn't commenced since the owner of the land is still disputed by the former squatters and the city government.
 New plans had been discussed to build the stadium with a brand new design with 80,000 capacity for the 2018 Asian Games, but later the plans were cancelled and the government opted to renovate the Gelora Bung Karno Stadium later in 2016.
+It was during this time Secretary General of the PSSI DKI Jakarta Province Muchlas Rowi proposed the idea of DKI Jakarta having a new internationally capable stadium, which was realized in the era of DKI Jakarta Governor Anies Baswedan as the Jakarta International Stadium.

-After multiple series of failed planning and construction, the land dispute was over and it was ready to be cleared for construction on 2017, and buildings of former squatters was later demolished.
+After multiple series of failed planning and construction, the land dispute was over and it was ready to be cleared for construction in 2017, and buildings of former squatters was later demolished.
 Two years after the land was cleared, an official plan was released for a stadium of 82,000 capacity with a retractable roof and without a running track, unlike the previous project designs over the years.
 The newly designed project was given the name 'Jakarta International Stadium' and broke ground on 14 March 2019 with Jakarta Governor Anies Baswedan kicking off the construction.
 Since the construction has started, the affected neighbouring residents of Kampung Bayam has asked for compensation for damages and most residents has moved out of the area.